-Bit SAM description Usage in Workbench 0x1 template having multiple frag- ments in sequencing set if the fragment is part of a pair 0x2 each fragment properly aligned according to the aligner set if the pair is not broken 0 x 4 fragment unmapped never set since the exporter does not export unmapped reads 0x8 next fragment in the template un- mapped never set by the exporter.
-If a fragment has an unmapped mate, the flag 0x1 is not set for the fragment, i.e. it is not output as part of a pair.
-0x10 SEQ being reverse complemented for a broken pair or single read, this bit depends on the read's orientation.
-For a non-broken pair, this bit is unset for the leftmost fragment and set for the rightmost fragment 0x20 SEQ of the next fragment in the template being reversed for a broken pair, this bit depends on the read's orientation.
-For a non-broken pair, this bit is set for the leftmost fragment and unset for the rightmost fragment 0x40 the first fragment in the template never set by the exporter, i.e. the exporter does not output the order of the fragments 0x80 the last fragment in the template idem 0x100 secondary alignment never set by the exporter 0x200 not passing quality controls never set by the exporter 0x400 PCR or optical duplicate never set by the exporter
+Bit SAM description Usage in Workbench 0x1 template having multiple seg- ments in sequencing set if the segment is part of a pair 0x2 each segment properly aligned according to the aligner set if the pair is not broken 0 x 4 segment unmapped never set since the exporter does not export unmapped reads 0x8 next segment in the template un- mapped never set by the exporter.
+If a segment has an unmapped mate, the flag 0x1 is not set for the segment, i.e. it is not output as part of a pair 0x10 SEQ being reverse comple- mented set if and only if the segment was reverse complemented during mapping 0x20 SEQ of the next segment in the template being reversed set if and only if the mate was reverse complemented during mapping 0x40 the first segment in the template this mate is the first segment of the pair 0x80 the last segment in the template this mate is the second segment of the pair 0x100 secondary alignment never set by the exporter and ignored by the importer 0x200 not passing quality controls never set by the exporter and ignored by the importer 0x400 PCR or optical duplicate never set by the exporter and ignored by the importer